tox-dev/tox/docs/config.rst

        - each line is in KEY=VALUE format; both the key and the value are stripped,
        - there is no special handling of quotation marks, they are part of the key or value.

+   Also read `environment variable substitutions`_ for extended information on working with environment variables.

 .. conf::
    :keys: parallel_show_output
    :default: False